Skip To Main Content

 Greeley-Evans School District 6 will empower its students who are learning English as a second language to access their unique cultural and linguistic assets in challenging, supportive learning environments, so they meet and exceed readiness goals for college, career, and civic life, thus graduating and becoming successful Members of the global community.

-This vision articulates ambitious goals for English Language Learners.
-In it, the District envisions a future where all students entering D6 as ELLs graduate as college and career ready, productive and global-minded citizens.
+This vision articulates ambitious goals for Multilingual Learners.
+In it, the District envisions a future where all students entering D6 as MLs graduate as college and career ready, productive and global-minded citizens.

 Theory of Action Theory of Action diagram